 Students studying music will involve themselves with extracurricular activities within the department.
-There is a range of extracurricular activities available including choir, soul band, string group and keyboard club.
+There is a range of extracurricular activities available including choir, ensemble band, music tech and song-writing club.
 GCSE students benefit from these activities as they develop musicianship and give opportunities to perform in preparation for the exam.